IshuPrabhakar/DSA-Practice/Java/Backtrack/Notes.md

 ```

 ### 6. N- Queens
-- First determine the attak range of the queen
+- First determine the attack range of the queen
 - i.e horizontally, vertically and diagonaly for diagonaly observe the pattern of the diagonal elements
 - store the diagonal pattern by row - column and row + column and column value since we will be traversing from left to right column wise.
 - create char array to store the queen and mark positon as well if cannot place queen there skip that column.